Vaccinium Vitis-Idaea Seed Oil

 Antioxidant activity

-Vaccinium Vitis-Idaea Seed Oil is one of the richest natural sources of γ- tocotrienol.
+Vaccinium Vitis-Idaea Seed Oil is one of the richest natural sources of γ-tocotrienol.
 The antioxidant activities of α-tocotrienol and the common vitamin E isomer, α-tocopherol, have been compared under essential conditions for their antioxidant functions.
-Natural α-tocotrienol possesses 40- 60 times higher antioxidant activity against lipid peroxidation in microsomal membranes.
+Natural α-tocotrienol exhibits 40-60 times higher antioxidant activity against lipid peroxidation in microsomal membranes.

 The higher antioxidant potency of tocotrienols is due to the combined effects of three properties of tocotrienols as compared with tocopherols:

-• its more uniform distribution in the membrane
+• It's a more uniform distribution in the membrane

-• its more efficient interaction with lipid radicals within the membrane.
+• It's a more efficient interaction with lipid radicals within the membrane.

-UV irradiation generates free radicals, destroys or completely depletes the skin's antioxidants, and leads to increased lipid peroxidation and inflammation.
+UV irradiation generates free radicals, depletes the skin's antioxidants, and leads to increased lipid peroxidation and inflammation.
 A topical application of natural tocotrienols before UV irradiation preserves antioxidants in the skin, indicating the protective effect of tocotrienols on the skin against UV irradiation.